descargables/document-chat-system/README.md

 ## Overview

-**Document Chat System** is a full-stack, production-ready application that combines intelligent document management with AI-powered conversations.
-Upload documents in 10+ formats, automatically process and index them, then have natural language conversations about your content.

-### Key Highlights
+**Document Chat System** is an open-source platform that lets you upload documents and chat with AI about their content.
+Unlike typical SaaS solutions, you bring your own AI API keys (BYOK) - your keys stay encrypted in your browser, never touch our servers, and you pay AI providers directly with zero markup.

+### What Makes This Different?

+- **🔐 Privacy-First BYOK** - Your API keys are AES-256 encrypted and stored only in your browser's localStorage.
+They never leave your device or touch any server.
+- **💰 Zero Markup** - Pay AI providers directly (OpenRouter, OpenAI, Anthropic).
+No middleman, no markup, full cost transparency.
-- **🆓 100% Free & Open Source** - MIT licensed with no restrictions
+- **🆓 100% Free & Open Source** - MIT licensed.
+Deploy your own instance, modify as needed, or monetize as a SaaS.
-- **🤖 Multi-Provider AI** - OpenRouter (100+ models), OpenAI, ImageRouter
+- **🤖 Multi-Provider AI** - Choose from 100+ models via OpenRouter, or use OpenAI/Anthropic directly.
+Switch providers anytime.
-- **📄 10+ File Formats** - PDFs, Office documents, images, and more
+- **📄 Full Document Support** - PDFs, DOCX, TXT, images with OCR, and more.
+Automatic text extraction and processing.
-- **🔍 Vector Search** - Semantic search with Pinecone or pgvector
+- **🔍 Semantic Search** - Vector search with Pinecone or pgvector finds relevant content, not just keywords.
-- **👥 Multi-Tenant** - Enterprise-grade organization isolation
+- **👥 Multi-Tenant Ready** - Built-in organization isolation.
+Each user/org has separate data.
-- **💳 Optional Billing** - Built-in Stripe integration for SaaS monetization
+- **💳 Optional SaaS Billing** - Want to monetize?
+Built-in Stripe integration with customizable pricing plans.
-- **🐳 Docker Ready** - Production Dockerfile included
-- **⚡ Background Jobs** - Scalable processing with Inngest
+- **⚡ Background Processing** - Inngest handles document processing, vectorization, and AI analysis asynchronously.
-- **🎨 Modern UI** - Beautiful, responsive interface with dark mode
+- **🐳 Production Ready** - Dockerfile included, deploy to Vercel/Railway/Render in minutes.

 ---